 A conductor and composer, Eric William Barnum continues to passionately seek new ground in the choral field.
 Working with choirs of all kinds, his collaborative leitmotif endeavors to provide intensely meaningful experiences for singers and audiences.

-His voice and vision continues to gain popularity around the globe with performances from choirs internationally.
+His voice and vision continues to gain popularity around the globe with performances from choirs Internationally.
 He composes for choral ensembles of all types, from professional to youth choirs, and has received numerous awards and prestigious grants such as a Bush Foundation Artist Fellowship and a McKnight Foundation Grant.
-He has also held residencies with such ensembles as Choral Arts (Seattle, WA), The Rose Ensemble (St. Paul, MN), Kantorei (Denver, CO), Magnum Chorum (Minneapolis, MN), Coro Vocal Artists (Tucson, AZ), as well as with many high schools and collegiate choirs.
+He has also held residencies with such ensembles as Choral Arts (Seattle, WA), Cantus (Trondheim, Norway), The Rose Ensemble (St. Paul, MN), Kantorei (Denver, CO), Magnum Chorum (Minneapolis, MN), Coro Vocal Artists (Tucson, AZ), as well as with many high schools and collegiate choirs.

 For those seeking birth dates for programs, Eric was born in 1979.

 Eric lives in Clive, Iowa with his wife Heidi and sons Leif & Haakon.